China–Italy relations: History

 The most notable contact between China and Italy dates back to over 700 years ago, with Italian explorer Marco Polo famously sojourning in the country for seventeen years between 1271 and 1295, a few decades after Giovanni da Pian del Carpine's visit to Karakorum.
 Polo's visit was followed by the arrival in Beijing of Giovanni da Montecorvino, the first archbishop of Beijing, in 1294.
 Michele Ruggieri, an Italian Jesuit priest from Apulia and one of the founding figures of the Jesuit China missions, was the first European to enter the Forbidden City.

-The Kingdom of Italy established diplomatic relations with China in 1866.
+The Kingdom of Italy established diplomatic relations with Qing Dynasty of China in 1866.

+There was a Sino-Italian diplomatic incident that occurred in March 1899 refers Sanmen Bay Affair.
+Italy sought to occupy the Sanmen Islands in front of Shanghai, but the Chinese government rejected their claim.
+In response, the Italian government presented an ultimatum to the Qing embassy and sent military forces to occupy the area, which led to a diplomatic crisis.
+This event is significant as it highlighted Italy's struggle for recognition and influence in China, and it may have influenced the Chinese government's approach to foreign powers, ultimately contributing to the Boxer Rebellion later that year.
 Italy received its concession in Tientsin on 7 September 1901.
 The concession was occupied by the Japanese in September 1943 after Italy surrendered to the Allies, and liberated in October 1945 by the Chinese Army.
 Italy officially renounced its claims to the concession in 1947.
 On October 16, 1866, a trade treaty between China an Italy was signed, and eight months later the ambassador Count Vittorio Sallier de la Tour, appointed Italian representative to the courts of Jeddo and Beijing, arrived in East Asia.
 He and his successors Alessandro Fè d'Ostiani and Raffaele Ulisse Barbolani, however, kept their seat in Japan.
 Ferdinando de Luca was the first Italian ambassador to be headquartered in China, establishing the embassy in Shanghai, which was moved to Beijing at the end of the 1880s.
 In 1913, Italy recognized Sun Yat-sen's Republic, and thereafter maintained a position of neutrality in the various conflicts with different parties vying for power in China.
 Italy formally recognized Kuomintang's Republic of China, and on November 27, 1928, signed a new trade treaty, which supplanted the 1866 treaty.
 The negotiations were led by Daniele Varè and the treaty signed in Nanjing, China's new capital.
 Chang Kai-shek insisted that all the Occidental powers move their embassies in Nanjing, considering this action as the further, final acknowledgment of his power.
 Italy, as some other great powers, decided to split its embassy between Nanjing and Shanghai, in two physically detached offices.